apache/parquet-format/Encryption.md

 In files with sensitive column data, a good security practice is to encrypt not only the secret columns, but also the file footer, with a separate footer key.
 To recap, this hides the file schema, number of rows, key-value properties, column names, column sort order, list of encrypted columns and metadata of the column encryption keys.
+It also makes the footer tamper-proof.

 A Thrift-serialized `FileCryptoMetaData` structure is written after the footer.
 It contains information on the file encryption algorithm, on the footer (encrypted or not; offset in